Kyle Witt earns second straight GCC Coach of the Year as Lions cap another conference championship season.

 Witt, who was a player for former Head Coach John Loughran on the first championship men's team in 2001, was named the second head coach of the women's program and in just his first season, added to the Lions' history of success.
 Witt led the Lions to the 2010 Western Water Polo Association Championship, and then guided the Lions back to the title in 2012, the program's ninth in the last 10 years and Witt's second in three seasons.

-Witt was named the 2011 WWPA Coach of the Year and has coached the last three WWPA Player of the Year winners (2010 - Anne Scott; 2011 - Kim Benedetti; 2012 - Casey Flacks).
-He has seen seven different players earn 11 All-American honors in just three seasons.
-He has also coached 17 All-WWPA selections, including a record seven in 2012.
-The Lions also earned the institutions top honor as the GPA Award Winner (team with the highest GPA).
+He was also the 2011 WWPA Coach of the Year and has coached four conference player of the year winners, Alexandra Honny in the GCC last year and three within the WWPA (2010 - Anne Scott; 2011 - Kim Benedetti; 2012 - Casey Flacks).
+He has seen nine different players earn 15 All-American honors in just six seasons.
+He has also coached 31 all-conference selections, including eight the last two seasons within the GCC (23 All-WWPA selections, including a record seven in 2012 and six more in 2013).
+The Lions also earned the institutions top honor as the GPA Award Winner (team with the highest GPA) in 2012-13.

-Adding to the program's list of accomplishments, Witt helped guide the Lions to a 28-6 overall record in 2010, the second best in program history, and the No. 4 ranking in the final national poll.
-In 2012, the finished 22-10 and earned a pair of wins in the NCAA tournament, defeating Pomona-Pitzer and Princeton.
+Adding to the program's list of accomplishments, Witt helped guide the Lions to a 22-12 record overall in 2014, winning the tournament title in their home pool, and then 22-11 in 2015.
+In addition, he led the program to a 28-6 overall record in 2010, the second best in program history, and the No. 4 ranking in the final national poll.
+In 2012, the Lions finished 22-10 and earned a pair of wins in the NCAA tournament, defeating Pomona-Pitzer and Princeton.

 Included in the final record of 2010 was a 5-4 win over No. 1 UCLA in the 2010 National Collegiate Women's Water Polo Championship quarterfinals.
 It was the first win for the Lions of a top-ranked program, the first over then five-time defending champion UCLA and as the No. 6 seed, the Lions became the lowest seed to advance since the field expanded to eight teams.